Atanasio Girardot: Battle of Barbula

 On September 30, 1813 it dawned clear, without a cloud.
-Since the night before Bolívar had arranged the attack on the Bárbula with a triple column, under the command of Girardot, D’Elhuyar and Urdaneta.
+Since the night before Bolívar had arranged the attack on the Bárbula with a triple column, under the command of Girardot, D'Elhuyar and Urdaneta.
 With his usual intrepidity Girardot attacked.
 A few steps away he was accompanied by Urdaneta, whose Memories testify to the action.
-The neogranadine colonel, accustomed to leading at the head of his men, took the flag of his Battalion, the 4th battalion of the union, and led the assault on the hill.
+The neogranadine colonel, accustomed to leading at the head of his men, took the flag of his battalion, the 4th battalion of the union, and led the assault on the hill.
 The attack forced the royalist commander to abandon his solid positions, to which Girardot said to Urdaneta: “Look there comrade, at how those cowards flee!”
 At that moment a royalist bullet pierced his heart.

 Legacy

 For Bolívar, the loss of Girardot was both a profound emotional blow and an irreplaceable loss to his campaign.
-Girardot had consistently been entrusted with the most perilous operations and, without fail, delivered victory after victory.
-He was, without question, the most brilliant of Bolívar’s officers.
+Girardot had consistently been entrusted with perilous operations.
+He was one of Bolívar's officers.

-Upon learning of Girardot’s death, Bolívar issued a lengthy decree of honors on September 30, 1813.
+Upon learning of Girardot's death, Bolívar issued a lengthy decree of honors on September 30, 1813.
 An excerpt from the decree reads:

 “Colonel Atanasio Girardot has died on this day in the field of honor.
 The Republics of New Granada and Venezuela owe him, in large part, the glory that adorns their arms and the freedom of their soil.”

 The decree goes on to enumerate the many victories Girardot had commanded and expresses the gratitude that the people of both New Granada and Venezuela should feel toward this fallen hero.
 It also emphasizes his place in history as one of the great champions of liberty.
-Bolívar’s decree instructs that a month-long period of mourning be observed throughout the country and that Girardot’s remains be repatriated to his birthplace in Antioquía.
+Bolívar's decree instructs that a month-long period of mourning be observed throughout the country and that Girardot's remains be repatriated to his birthplace in Antioquía.
 His heart, however, was to be transported in triumph to Caracas, where a solemn ceremony would be held, and it would be interred in a mausoleum at the main cathedral of the city.

-The decree further stipulates that Girardot’s battalion, the 4th Battalion of the Union, be renamed the Girardot Battalion and that his family in New Granada be awarded a lifelong pension as a mark of the nation’s gratitude.
+The decree further stipulates that Girardot's battalion, the 4th Battalion of the Union, be renamed the Girardot Battalion and that his family in New Granada be awarded a lifelong pension as a mark of the nation's gratitude.